 The employer should also ensure it has a record of amounts paid to the employee during EPSL, the amount of EPSL taken, the employee’s regular schedule, and other information to facilitate reimbursement.

-Employers cannot obtain reimbursement from Massachusetts for EPSL payments if also seeking reimbursement from the federal government pursuant to such leave under the FFCRA.
+Employers cannot obtain reimbursement from Massachusetts for EPSL payments if also seeking or sought reimbursement from the federal government pursuant to such leave under the FFCRA.

 Employers are required to post a notice to employees about EPSL.
-The Commonwealth will be issuing a form of notice in the coming days.
+The required notice is available online.

 Our Nixon Peabody team will continue to provide updates on other issues facing employers and solutions to assist them in navigating these quickly evolving times.